MaxwellZen/APCSFinalProject/README.md

 \
 5/26: \
 \
-Maxwell: Created the Stage class and filled in the static variables and methods.
+Maxwell: Created the Stage class and filled in the static variables and methods.\
+\
+Jerry: Wrote and tested display method for Particle, Spring, and SoftBody classes.
+Wrote rectangular constructor for SoftBody class and also fixed error with static class with Maxwell.
+Outside of coding, also updated UML diagram to fit current structure.